bl0nd/chive/README.md

 targets.
 After all, how can Chive operate on Vim's configuration file if it doesn't know where it is?

-To fix this, pass in your file paths to Chive's `STDIN`:
+To fix this, simply pass in your file paths to Chive's `STDIN`:

 ```console
 $ chive -t vim <<< ~/.vimrc